 - Filling Prescriptions Precisely According to Pharmacist's Specifications

 - Ordering Supplies

-As a pharmacy tech, you will often be working with customers that are in pain or recently discharged from a medical procedure.
+As a pharmacy technician, you will often be working with customers that are in pain or recently discharged from a medical procedure.
 If a patient is still a little foggy from anesthesia, you must be able to understand how to direct the customer.
 Often, you may be employing help from a close friend or family member assisting your customer.
-Interpersonal skills ensure that customers feel cared for and help customers understand instructions for taking medication.
+Strong interpersonal skills ensure that customers feel cared for and help customers understand instructions for taking medication.

 - Customer Service

 - Explaining Costs and Payment Options to Customers

 - Identifying Customer Questions and Concerns about Prescriptions